Updated: Jan 8

 We hear all the time that we have to love ourselves first before we can attract a partner that will love us unconditionally.
 I find this to be mostly true.
 Both people need to be conscious and keenly aware of self so that they're not projecting old wounds onto each other and they each have the ability to recognize when they may be triggered and reacting from a trauma.

-We have to love and accept every part of who we are so that we're not looking for someone else to fill us up, to make us feel validated and happy because that, at best, is only temporary which is why so many relationships fail- they're built on rocky ground.
+We have to love and accept every part of who we are so that we're not looking for someone else to fill us up, to make us feel validated and happy because that, at best, is only temporary which is why so many relationships fail- they're built on rocky ground, a lack of foundation and true friendship and support.
 The belief that another person can complete you or make you whole is a fallacy.
 A dangerous one that is part of the old relationship paradigm.
 Only YOU can be whole from within.
 And when you are whole, you attract another whole.
 Two whole humans come together in harmony, unity, acceptance and love--not two halves.

 When you love and accept every part of yourself, you're no longer looking to the outside world to make you feel worthy.
 You KNOW you are worthy.
 You FEEL that worthiness within you.
 You feel the LOVE within you.
 You feel GOD within you.
 No human can replace or satisfy that feeling of Divine Love.